threefoldfoundation/info_sdk/src/gettingstarted/getting_started_network.md

 ### Accessing the Solution

-Go to [TF Grid Demo Testnet 2.2](https://marketplace-testnet.grid.tf/) and click on Network
+Go to your deployed hosted 3Bot's admin panel, and click on __Network__.

 ![solutions menu](./img/network_landing_page.png)